THE BEST PHOTOGRAPHY LOCATIONS IN MAINE

 Just like Pemiquid Point, the Nubble lighthouse is an excellent area for photography during the day.
 You can also photograph the Milky Way at night over the lighthouse.
 Nubble Lighthouse is a perfect dark sky Milky Way photography area.
 Physical Address: 11 Sohier Park Rd, York Beach, ME 03909-6873

-If you like lighthouses, stop here along your travel route through Maine.
+If you like lighthouses, stop here along your travel route through the state.
 We didn’t get anything dynamic or spectacular, but we went mid-day; maybe sunrise or sunset with colorful skies would do this area more justice.

 This dark sky state is an excellent place to photograph the Milky Way.
 Here are some of the best locations to do so:

-1. Acadia Nationa Park – Our top pick – The best area in Maine for photography.
+1. Acadia National Park – Our top pick

 2. Baxter State Park